craighillelson/aws-soa-c03-prep/README.md

     - swap URLs
     - no downtime
 # Domain 4: Security and Compliance

+## AWS Certificate Manager (ACM)
+- can be used to provision, manage, and deploy SSL/TLS X.509 certificates
+- can be used with many AWS services including
+    - Elastic Load Balancing
+    - CloudFormation
+    - CloudFront
+    - Elastic Beanstalk
+    - Nitro Enclaves

 ## Encryption
 - **At Rest**: Data is encrypted when stored.
 - **In Transit**: Data is encrypted when sent over the network.